-Ometepe – Nicaragua
+6. Ometepe – Nicaragua

-Boiling Lake – Dominica
+7. Boiling Lake – Dominica

-Soufrière Hills – Montserrat
+8. Soufrière Hills – Montserrat

 The formerly dormant Soufrière Hills volcano on Montserrat came back to life in 1995, triggering fears of an imminent eruption, and chasing half of the island’s 12,000 inhabitants away.
 In 1997, the volcano made good on its threats, and covered the southern part of the island, including Plymouth, the 200-year-old capital, with a giant, lava-spilling eruption.

 An overview (if brief) glimpse of the contrast between the two sides of the island, destroyed and unscathed is perhaps best gleaned from up above, which you can achieve by flying to one of the nearby islands, such as Dominica, a volcanic powerhouse in itself (see above).
-In fact, some experts suspect that Dominica is primed for an eruption on a similar scale to that suffered on Montserrat.

-Villarica Volcano – Chile
+9. Villarica Volcano – Chile